Corolla Things To Do

 - (252) 489-4878

-See the wild horses of the Outer Banks and whip through beach, dune and forest trails with Humvee Adventure Tours.
+See the wild horses of the Outer Banks and whip through beach, dune and forest trails with Hummer Adventure Tours.
 The 13-passenger, open-air Humvee has been upgraded and customized to offer the safest and most comfortable ride possible.
 With the recent purchase of land in 2014, Humvee Adventure Tours can now venture into three distinct ecosystems that are teeming with an abundance of wildlife, providing an exciting ride through a maritime forest and high sand and dune trails with views of the protected marshlands.
-Inaccessible by most off-road vehicles, the Humvee can take you where no other vehicle can.
+Inaccessible by most off-road vehicles, the Hummer can take you where no other vehicle can.
 You’ll see wild horses (money back guarantee!), and you will also explore some of the most beautiful, wild beach environments on the East Coast.

 - 1159 Austin Street, Corolla Light Town Center